vikrantRajan/React-E-Commerce-Website/README.md

 💫 Welcome to the JIBE FE take-home coding exercise! 🎉

 This front-end exercise is designed to take about 4 hours for someone familiar with React/Node/Express.
-It involves building a store front in React that also makes a couple of requests to the Node.js/Express.js backend.
+It involves building a storefront in React that also makes a couple of requests to the Node.js/Express.js backend.

 ## Getting Set Up